johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 ```

 ## Access manager
-Javalin has a functional interface `AccessManager`, which let's you
+Occurrent has a functional interface `AccessManager`, which let's you
 set per-endpoint authentication and/or authorization.
 It's common to use before-handlers for this,
 but per-endpoint security handlers give you much more explicit and readable code.
 You can implement your
 access-manager however you want, but here is an example implementation:

 {% capture java %}
-// Set the access-manager that Javalin should use
+// Set the access-manager that Occurrent should use
 app.accessManager((handler, ctx, permittedRoles) -> {
     MyRole userRole = getUserRole(ctx);
     if (permittedRoles.contains(userRole)) {